18th January 2025

 Whether you’re looking to buy a property to own or as an investment, you’ll find you face similar risks in today’s economic climate.
 The most common is the rapid rise in interest rates.

 Interest rates are raised for various reasons, including when inflation is too high to discourage people from borrowing, so they are more inclined to save more and spend less, and ultimately help to decrease inflation.
-A combination of the aftermath of Covid-19, the effects of Brexit, geopolitical tensions, supply chain issues and high energy prices led to a surge in prices, pushing inflation to 10%, significantly above the Bank of England’s 2% inflation target.
+As of December 2024, the UK’s Consumer Prices Index (CPI) inflation rate decreased slightly to 2.5%, down from 2.6% in November.

 In the meantime, for mortgages, it means that the amount you pay back monthly is higher today than it was in previous years.
 Mortgage rates have increased on average by 5 times over the last 5 years.